Major states snub calls for climate action as U.N. summit wraps up

 The gathering had been due to end at the two-week mark on Friday but ran on for two extra days - a long delay even by the standards of often torturous climate summits.

+After final decisions were made, Chile’s environment minister Carolina Schmidt - who served as president of the talks - said she was “of mixed emotions”.

-Chile had earlier triggered outrage after drafting a version of the text that campaigners complained was so weak it betrayed the spirit of the Paris Agreement.
+The country had earlier triggered outrage after drafting a version of the text that campaigners complained was so weak it betrayed the spirit of the Paris Agreement.

-The process set out in that deal hinges on countries ratcheting up emissions cuts next year.
+The process set out in the Paris deal hinges on countries ratcheting up emissions cuts next year.

 The final draft did acknowledge the “significant gap” between existing pledges and the temperature goals adopted in 2015.